kaldas/kaldas.github.io/_posts/2016-11-18-low-latency-microservices-for-fun-and-profit.md

 featured_image: /images/cover.jpg
 ---

 When I was young I thought the fastest applications in the universe were coded in Assembly and C by mythical bearded software engineers.
-In reality, a visual basic application making the right use of the CAP theorem can be a lot faster than any Asm, C or C++ application.
+In reality, a visual basic application making the right use of databases can be a lot faster than any Asm, C or C++ application.

 ## Did I just say Visual Basic can be faster than C++?

 Indeed I have and it's easy to understand why.
 How long does it take to read something from the processor cache?
 Not much, right?
 This is where assembly, c and perhaps c++ to some extent could optimise the execution time.
 Now how long does it take to open a TCP connection, authenticate to a database, run a query and retrieve some data?
 Well, a lot more than reading from cache or ram.
 The database I/O is everything in low latency and this post is about how to get rid of I/O from your Microservices.

-## So what is the CAP theorem?
+## Understanding the CAP theorem

 It's an acronym created by a computer science professor.
 It stands for Consistency, Availability and Partitioning.
 The theorem states that it is impossible for a distributed system to provide all of these three guarantees simultaneously.
 Now giving that we are talking about Microservices we are already picking Partition out of the CAP theorem.
-So, in reality, we can only choose from Availability and Partitioning or Consistency and Partitioning.
+We can only choose from Availability and Partitioning or Consistency and Partitioning.

 Consistency: every request receives the most recent write or an error
 Availability: every request receive a non-error response
-Partitioning: the system continues to operate if network communicate between nodes occur
+Partitioning: the system continues to operate if network errors between nodes occur

 ## Access by Value Pattern